luizgadel/dashboard-nestjs/README.md

 4. Create User endpoint

 <iframe width="560" height="315" src="https://www.youtube.com/embed/dFzqRjw_U-Q?si=8QoMW0_QOaUiiCKz" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

+## Challenges

+### Deployment
+This is my first time deploying an API and it was actually pretty fast to do so, thanks to the great tutorial I found on how to deploy on .

+The problems emerged when connecting the deployment build to the postgreSQL database on the cloud.
+Initially, my database connection was managed by TypeORM, but all the modules related with it had to be removed of my imports since Vercel's database didnt support its use.
+There were other ORM packages supported, but at that moment I chose to use pure SQL to query the database.

 ## References